 There are many ways discomfort can be eased at home, including regular stretching, gentle exercise, and using heat packs.
 Over the counter pain relief is often effective to help with pain and it’s recommended to ensure you keep good posture and stay active.

-Excess weight may contribute to sciatic pain and achieving a healthy weight can be beneficial such cases.
+Excess weight may contribute to sciatic pain and achieving a healthy weight can be beneficial in such cases.

 If none of the above treatments improve your condition your GP may refer you for further investigations or for physiotherapy.
-Acupuncture may also be a viable treatment option suitable candidates.
+Acupuncture may also be a viable treatment option for suitable candidates.

 What is Acupuncture?